optimalisatie/forum-topic-to-epub-ebook/README.md

 Step 1: navigate to a forum topic that you want to export, e.g. [https://onlinephilosophyclub.com/forums/viewtopic.php?f=12&t=16848](https://onlinephilosophyclub.com/forums/viewtopic.php?f=12&t=16848).

-Step 2: Copy the following browser widget code into the browser console (F12) to start an epub ebook export.
+Step 2: Copy the following browser widget code into the browser console (F12) to start an `.epub` ebook export.

 ```javascript
 (function(b,c,a,d){